mprat/practicepython/_posts/2016-08-03-29-tic-tac-toe-game.md

 * You should keep track of who won - if there is a winner, show a congratulatory message on the screen.
 * If there are no more moves left, don't ask for the next player's move!

-As a bonus, you can ask the players if tehy want to play again and keep a running tally of who won more - Player 1 or Player 2.
+As a bonus, you can ask the players if they want to play again and keep a running tally of who won more - Player 1 or Player 2.

 # Tips